 We are not a contract services firm.
-As a non-profit organization, our mission is to provide services to special needs children, their families and all those who are part of the child’s life.
+As a non-profit organization, our mission is to provide services to children with special needs, their families and all those who are part of the child’s life.
 To meet that mission, many of the services we provide are “in-kind” or offered at little or no cost.
 We do not provide services for the sole purpose of raising revenue.

 Where do my donations go?

 The generous donations we receive are used almost exclusively to directly impact the lives of the children and families we serve.
 Salaries and all other operational costs are not paid for through the use of donated funds.

 What are examples of services or items that donations will be used for?

 Each year we use donated funds to ensure that we are providing the best possible care and support to the children and families we serve.
 While what is needed may vary from year to year, recent examples include: